akka/alpakka/docs/src/main/paradox/aws-event-bridge.md

 @@@ note { title="Amazon EventBridge" }

 Amazon EventBridge is a serverless event bus that allows your applications to asynchronously consume events from 3rd party SaaS offerings, AWS services, and other applications in your own infrastructure.
 It evolved from Amazon CloudWatch Events ([official documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html)).
 The EventBridge acts as broker that you can configure with your own rules to route events to the correct service.

 For more information about AWS EventBridge please visit the [official documentation](https://aws.amazon.com/eventbridge/).

-The publishing of the events is implemented using the AWS API PUT Events https://docs.aws.amazon.com/eventbridge/latest/userguide/add-events-putevents.html.
+The publishing of the events is implemented using the [AWS PUT Events API](https://docs.aws.amazon.com/eventbridge/latest/userguide/add-events-putevents.html).

-The semantics of the publish are that any of the entries inside a Put Request can fail.
-The Response contains information about which entries
+When publishing events any of the entries inside of the Put request can fail.

-were not successfully published.
+The response contains information about which entries were not successfully published.
-Currently there are no retries supported apart from the configuration provided to the EventBridge client.
+Currently, there are no retries supported apart from the configuration provided to the EventBridge client.

-Adding Support for configurable retry behaviour as part of the connector is possible.
+Adding Support for configurable retry behaviour as part of the connector may be part of a future release.

-By default the client will publish to a default event bus.
-Usually you would be publishing to a specific event bus that you create.
+By default the client will publish to a default event bus, but normally you should publish to a specific event bus that you create.

-An event bus name is defined per event in a [PutEventsRequestEntry](https://docs.aws.amazon.com/eventbridge/latest/APIReference/API_PutEventsRequestEntry.html) objects.
+An event bus name is defined per event in a [PutEventsRequestEntry](https://docs.aws.amazon.com/eventbridge/latest/APIReference/API_PutEventsRequestEntry.html) object.
-It would be possible to define helper flows / sync with default values such as source and `eventBustName`.
+It would be possible to define helper flows/sinks with default values such as source and `eventBusName`.
-The `detail` is string JSON and `detailType` is the of the event for rule matching.
+The `detail` is JSON as a string and `detailType` is the name of the event for rule matching.

 @@@